Lee's Rapid Deconstruction

-- Monsters made of crystal: orange crystal statues, crystal golems.
+- Monsters made of crystal: orange crystal statues, crystal guardians.

-- Monsters made of metal: iron golems, iron elementals, metal gargoyles, silver statues, but not iron imps, iron devils, or iron dragons.
+- Monsters made of metal: iron golems, iron elementals, war gargoyles, but not iron imps, rust devils, or iron dragons.

 - Players in Statue Form or Ice Form.

-While Dig only works on rock walls and transparent rock walls, LRD can destroy harder materials, although digging as such requires much more time and energy.
+While Dig only works on rock walls and transparent rock walls, LRD can destroy harder materials, although this method requires much more time and energy.
 Different materials require different minimum spell powers to be destroyed:

 |Material||Min Spell Power||Success Rate|